sanchitchip/BR_AI/README.md

 ## Demo

-Running the `app.py` file like e.g. this
+AFter installing all necessary packages, running the `app.py` file like e.g. this
 ```
 Cd dash/
 Python app.py